-3.6.7.
-Impairment of financial assets measured at amortized cost

-At each reporting date, the Company shall measure the loss allowance on loan notes classified as measured at amortized cost and other debtors at an amount equal to the lifetime expected credit losses if the credit risk has increased significantly since initial recognition.
+3.6.8.
+Impairment of financial assets measured at amortized cost increased significantly since initial recognition.
 If, at the reporting date, the credit risk has not increased significantly since initial recognition, the Company shall measure the loss allowance at an amount equal to 12-month expected credit losses.